-Adult oviposition assays: For oviposition bioassays, 20 corn seeds that were treated with MeJA (overnight soaked or seed treatment) or untreated control seeds were placed on sand in 8oz cups.
-The sand was kept moist by threading a cotton wick into the cup with sand that was wetted with water from a cup below it as demonstrated in the supplemental Figure S1.
-For two-choice oviposition assays in the lab, thirty male and female flies were selected from the lab colony that were the same age and were at least two weeks post eclosion.
-The flies were then released in 30X30X30cm plastic cages with two cups containing corn seeds treated with MeJA or control untreated seeds.
-For two-choice assays performed in the field, 58 cm X 28 cm mesh cage was placed above the two cups with seeds to thirty flies in each cage.
-After 5 days, the cups with seeds were taken out and the number of eggs deposited by the flies in each cup were counted and the percentage of eggs deposited on water-soaked or MeJA-soaked seeds was calculated for each cage.
+Adult oviposition assays: For oviposition bioassays, 20 corn seeds that were treated with MeJA (overnight soaked or seed treatment) or untreated control seeds were placed on sand in 8-ounce cups.
+The sand was kept moist by threading a cotton wick into the cup with sand that was wetted with water from a cup below (see Supplemental Figure S1).
+For two-choice oviposition assays in the lab, 30 male and female flies were selected from the lab colony that were at the same age and were at least two weeks post eclosion.
+The flies were then released in 30 cm × 30 cm × 30 cm plastic cages with two cups containing corn seeds treated with MeJA or control untreated seeds.
+For two-choice assays performed in the field, 58 cm × 28 cm mesh cage was placed above the two cups with seeds to thirty flies in each cage.
+After five days, the cups with seeds were taken out and the number of eggs deposited by the flies in each cup were counted and the percentage of eggs deposited on water-soaked or MeJA-soaked seeds was calculated for each cage.
 A total of 16 replicates were set up for the two-choice assays in the lab.
-For the field assays, ten replicates each were set up in the first week of July 2023 and then again in the first week of September 2023.
-The growth chamber was set at 25C with a 14hr:10hr dark cycle for the lab oviposition assays.
-For oviposition assays that were performed at low temperatures, the growth temperature was set at 15C for the light cycle and 5C for the dark cycle (14hr:10hrs – Light:Dark cycle).
+For the field assays, 10 replicates each were set up in the first week of July 2023 and again in the first week of September 2023.
+The growth chamber was set at 25°C with a 14hr:10hr light:dark cycle for the lab oviposition assays.
+For oviposition assays that were performed at low temperatures, the growth temperature was set at 15°C for the light cycle and 5°C for the dark cycle (14hr:10hrs light:dark cycle).

-For the no-choice oviposition assays in the lab, a similar set-up was used as the two-choice assays, except the flies were offered either MeJA treated or water-soaked seeds.
+For the no-choice oviposition assays in the lab, a similar setup was used as the two-choice assays, except the flies were offered either MeJA treated or water-soaked seeds.
 Ten cages were set up for each seed treatment and after 5 days, the cages that received the MeJA treated seeds, were given water treated seeds and vice versa.
 Therefore, each cage containing thirty flies had the choice to oviposit on water-soaked seeds first and then on MeJA-soaked seeds or vice versa.
 The order of the –type presentation was randomized.
 The total number of eggs deposited in each cup was counted.
-To count the number of eggs deposited by the flies in each cup, the contents of the cup was thoroughly mixed in 30% glycerol solution and then set aside at room temperature for 30 mins.
+To count the number of eggs deposited by the flies in each cup, the content of the cup was thoroughly mixed in 30% glycerol solution and then set aside at room temperature for 30 mins.
 Thereafter, the clear glycerol solution containing the eggs were decanted and sieved through a 1 um sieve and the number of eggs were counted.

-Synchronized seedling growth stage bioassay: Because we found delayed germination in the seeds treated with methyl jasmonate using the soaking method, we checked whether this could have caused the increase in oviposition on the control seeds.
+Synchronized seedling growth stage bioassay: Because we found delayed germination in the seeds treated with MeJA using the soaking method, we checked whether this could have caused the increase in oviposition on the control seeds.
 It is possible that the flies could only oviposit on seeds once they begin to germinate, essentially increasing the window of time available to oviposition in the bioassays.
 We tested this by germinating corn seeds soaked with 0.2 mM MeJA two days prior to control water-soaked seeds to synchronize their stage of germination.
-The two-choice bioassays were set up as before in the growth chamber at 25C with thirty flies in each cage.
+The two-choice bioassays were set up as before in the growth chamber at 25°C with 30 flies in each cage.
 A total of 12 replicates were set up for this bioassay.